TheFausap/quatfuck/README.txt

 (constant negative numbers, 0 is 0)
 negative numbers start with 1|2|3 positives numbers starts with 4|5|6|7
 All the math operations are applied to the numbers as decimals.
-Then, the result is "normalized" to I4.
+Then, the result is "normalised" to I4.
-WIP: Could be the "un-normalized" version useful?
+WIP: Could be the "un-normalised" version useful?
 Numbers with (8,9) could be something like "exceptional" numbers.
      Exceptional numbers live only in memory as a result of operations.
 They cannot be stored as it is, or printed.
-WIP: Could be the "half-normalized" number useful?
+WIP: Could be the "half-normalised" number useful?
 This preserves the sign, normalizing only the upper part (8,9).

 ### COMMANDS